ksell8/spring-tutorial/src/doc/docs/index.md

 However, the Tutorial section will reference the Learn section to justify decisions made and provide opportunities for exploring touched on topics in-depth, should you decide to skip ahead.
 Just to reiterate, it is *strongly* suggested to not skip the Learn section unless you already have a deep background in computer science and are solely interested in learning more about the stack for this project.
+Churning out code is becoming less of a relevant skill.
+Understanding why pieces of a system are needed and how they integrate together will always be critical.

 ## What *is* the Tutorial Project?